Azure-Samples/Speech-Service-Actions-Template/documentation/2-train-an-initial-model.md

 This is language data for my initial model.
 ```

-This change is meant to illustrate how to trigger the **SpeechTrainDataCICD** workflow, but after you have walked through this solution, the updates should be meaningful and [attempt to improve the model's recognition](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-custom-speech-test-and-train#guidelines-to-create-a-sentences-file).
+This change is sufficient to cause the **SpeechTrainDataCICD** pipeline to trigger once the PR is merged.

 Add and commit the changes: